richardevcom/threejs-z-fold-gift-card/docs/CODEPEN_SETUP.md

 ## JavaScript (TypeScript)

-**IMPORTANT:** You must host the SVG files externally since CodePen free doesn't support assets.
-Options:
+**Note:** SVG files are hosted on GitHub at `richardevcom/threejs-z-fold-gift-card`.

+If you want to use your own images:
-1. **GitHub** (recommended): Push your SVG files to a public GitHub repo and use raw.githubusercontent.com URLs
+1. **GitHub**: Push SVG files to a public repo and use raw.githubusercontent.com URLs
 2. **Imgur**: Upload as images and use direct links
-3. **Data URI**: Convert SVGs to data URIs at https://dopiaza.org/tools/datauri/ (may make code very long)
+3. **Data URI**: Convert SVGs to data URIs at https://dopiaza.org/tools/datauri/

-Replace `YOUR_USERNAME` and `YOUR_REPO` in the code below with your actual GitHub info

 ```typescript
 import {